 I am so excited!
 One of the books I recommend most often for parents has become available exclusively in the Living Montessori Now shop!
-That book is John Bowman’s Montessori at Home! eBook, 512 pages packed with Montessori information, activities, and printables for only $10.95.
-(Plus special New Year discount for 20% off with coupon code NEWYEAR2017 until January 3 at 11:59pm PST!)
+That book is John Bowman’s Montessori at Home! eBook, 512 pages packed with Montessori information, activities, and printables for only $6.95 (originally $10.95).

 But that’s not all!
 I also have the Montessori At Home! eBook & Materials Bundle available in the shop!
-That includes the Montessori at Home! ebook and 21 beautiful Montessori printables from Montessori Print Shop … over $60 worth of products for $19.95!
-(Plus special New Year discount for 20% off with coupon code NEWYEAR2017 until January 3 at 11:59pm PST!)
+That includes the Montessori at Home! ebook and 21 beautiful Montessori printables from Montessori Print Shop … over $60 worth of products for $15.95 (originally $19.95)!

 Montessori at Home! eBook Available Exclusively on Living Montessori Now